ReDI-School/redi-js-nrw/lesson21.md

 console.log(b);
 ```

 * b is still 42.
-Primitive values are passed by value!
+Primitive values are copied by value!
 <!-- .element: class="fragment" -->

 ---